kazelise/moderndb/README.md

 ## AI Integration Details

 *   The AI assistant uses the OpenRouter API to process natural language queries.
-*   You need to have a valid OpenRouter API key configured for AI features to work reliably, which can be set through:
+*   You must have a valid OpenRouter API key configured via environment variable or .env file for AI features to work.
-    * Environment variables (most secure, see `.env.example`)
-    * The AI Settings panel in the UI (persists in session storage)
-*   The enhanced UI now allows for:
+*   The UI does not support setting API keys for security reasons.
-    * Setting custom API URLs (useful for self-hosted LLM endpoints or enterprise scenarios)
-    * Selecting different AI models from the OpenRouter ecosystem
-    * Secure session-based storage of credentials (not saved to disk)
 *   The `system_prompt` in `app.py` defines the capabilities and JSON output format expected from the AI model.
 This prompt is crucial for the AI to understand the available commands and data structure.
 *   The `ai_cmd_to_str` function in `app.py` converts the AI-generated JSON command into a string format that can be processed by the `parse_terminal_command` function.
-*   The application now implements a secure credential flow that prioritizes environment variables over session storage, with fallback to defaults.

 ## Docker Deployment